 In the course of the way to the Dakshinkali Temple site, the valley country site unfolds itself in an infinite variety of serene views from Hattiban hill with full of various trees, while selected points along the route afford splendid views of rural dwellings set against a panoramic view of the valley and the distant Himalayas.

 Besides the religious point of view, Dakshinkali has been a popular picnic spot, especially during the winter season.
-Peoples of Kathmandu city hired a private car or minibus for their journey and made all necessary arrangements and preparation for worship and picnic for lunch and dinner in the picnic spot.
-The place was really worth-seeing with green hills, streams, and forests.
+The people of Kathmandu city hired a private car or minibus for their journey and made all necessary arrangements and preparation for worship and picnic for lunch and dinner in the picnic spot.
+The place was really worth seeing with green hills, streams, and forests.
 Most of the people visit there in the winter season to enjoy basking in the sunlight.

 Local Goods for Shopping in your Dakshinkali Temple

-By the main road leading to the temple, is a fascinating marketplace, filled with small street stalls a selling Red powder (Avir), flowers and items for rituals and worshipping goddess, goats and cocks for sacrificing to the goddess, Khukuri (knife) and Khurpi (A small pruning knife), tea, cold drink stalls, vegetable and fruits such as pumpkin, pear, lemon, orange, hog plums(Amala) and cheese(Khuwa), whey (Mahi), syrup (Sarbat), local wine, beer etc. A walk down the bazaar with its color and energy and pilgrims milling around each stall is a definite must for every visitor.
+By the main road leading to the temple, is a fascinating marketplace, filled with small street stalls selling Red powder (Avir), flowers and items for rituals and worshipping goddess, goats, and cocks for sacrificing to the goddess, Khukuri (knife), and Khurpi (A small pruning knife), tea, cold drink stalls, vegetable and fruits such as pumpkin, pear, lemon, orange, hog plums(Amala) and cheese(Khuwa), whey (Mahi), syrup (Sarbat), local wine, beer, etc. A walk down the bazaar with its color and energy and pilgrims milling around each stall is a definite must for every visitor.

 Distance from Kathmandu to Dakshinkali Temple?